Rudd-O/ansible-samples/README.md

 Modules:
 * [library/gconf.py](library/gconf.py) changes GConf settings on GNOME desktops, both user settings and system-wide defaults.
+* [library/kernel_module.py](library/kernel_module.py) loads kernel modules and
+  ensures they are loaded after a reboot.
+It uses `/etc/modules-load.d` for the purpose.

 See `README.md` files inside each directory, when they exist.